"HE CAUGHT me out, but I forgive him." Perhaps the cricket match

 as perseverance, patience, hard work, and the pursuit of

-Rob Glenny, an ordinand in the C of E team, said that he had no
+The Revd Rob Glenny, a deacon in the C of E team, said that he

 indifference and fanaticism.